open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 spans and passes the export-friendly span data representations to the configured `SpanExporter`.

-The processor SHOULD export a batch when `scheduledDelayMillis` milliseconds have elapsed since the processor was created or the previous export completed, or when the queue contains `maxExportBatchSize` or more spans.
+The processor SHOULD export a batch when any of the following happens AND there is not an export currently in progress:

+- `scheduledDelayMillis` after the processor is constructed OR the first span is received from the span processor
-After the processor is created or the previous export completed, a processor MAY wait to start the `scheduledDelayMillis` timer until the first span is added to the batch.
+- `scheduledDelayMillis` after the previous export timer ends, OR the previous export completes, OR the first span is added to the queue after the previous export timer ends or previous batch completes.
+- The queue contains `maxExportBatchSize` or more spans.

+In any of the above cases the processor MUST NOT begin an export if another export is in progress.
+If one of the above events occurs during an ongoing export the processor MAY do either of the following:

+- Export the next batch immediately when the ongoing export completes
+- Export the next batch `scheduledDelayMillis` after the ongoing export completes

+In any of the above cases, if the queue is empty the processor MAY export an empty batch OR skip the export and consider it to be completed immediately.

 **Configurable parameters:**